PlaceBI-sdk/sdk/android/README.md

 This is the Android SDK for using the Woorlds offered capabilities

+## AAR - Android library

+the library is supplied in the demo project and an example of how to use it in your build.gradle is there too.
+When you want to update to a newer version just replace the .aar file.

 ## Manual

 include the main woorldsSDK.jar and its dependencies